Worth It? 15 Cruise Drink Package Questions & Answers to Know

 It's usually better to book online ahead of time because there are often discounts for early purchases.
 For instance, we've seen discounts of 30-40% on some drink packages for booking early.

 If you want the best rate, definitely do not wait to book once you are on the ship.
 Rates are often highest when purchasing on board.
-Even so, if you wait, you'll find tables setup around the ship offering the package.
+Even so, if you wait you'll find tables setup around the ship offering the package on the first day.
 You can also just head to the nearest bar and ask about buying it.

 Other Things to Know Before Purchasing